 Thermal imaging cameras have a unique way of “seeing”; instead of detecting visible light, like the human eye, they detect in the infrared spectrum.
 As it happens, infrared light is a form of heat transmission.
 So, thermal imaging cameras can “see” heat.
 Internal components convert the detected heat signature of what is being observed into a picture which the human eye can see.
 Therefore, thermal cameras are extremely useful in the insulation industry, and any insulation company claiming to provide top-quality insulation for older homes should use one.

 THE BENEFITS OF THERMAL IMAGING

 When insulating an older home, minimal disruption to the building and its occupants is desirable.
 However, this means that access to the walls, floors, ceilings and attic areas is usually quite limited.
 Thermal cameras are the best technology to address these concerns.
-Without removing finished floor, ceiling, wall, etc., thermal cameras can aid in identifying building components, areas of heat loss and even moisture concerns.
+Without removing the finished floor, ceiling, wall, etc., thermal cameras can aid in identifying building components, areas of heat loss and even moisture concerns.
 After an insulation job has been completed, the cameras will be used to ensure that a very thorough job has been achieved.
 Any areas of concern can be addressed immediately.
-Air leakage is also detectable with a thermal imager allowing energy sucking gaps to be corrected very effectively.
+Air leakage is also detectable with a thermal imager allowing energy-sucking gaps to be corrected very effectively.

 REITZEL INSULATIONS THERMAL IMAGING